Aptomi/k8s-app-engine/README.md

 ## What needs to be done:

-1. [RA] add labels to dependencies
+1. [Done - RA] add labels to dependencies
 2. [Done - RA] recursively process folders when loading policy
 3. [RA] dry run
 4. [SL] service discovery